 Originally an offshoot of the now-defunct Mulate's Cajun Restaurant in the small Acadiana town of Breaux Bridge, Mulate's is a good choice for both food and music.
 There's a dance floor adjacent to the dining room, where dancers twirl between courses while a live band plays.
-It can be a bit of a tourist trap, but the location is convenient (it's very near the Convention Center, as well as the Julia Street Pier, where cruise ships dock), and the music is to-the-bone Cajun, every night from 7-10 (10:30 on Friday and Saturday).
+It can be a bit of a tourist trap, but the location is convenient (it's very near the Convention Center, as well as the Julia Street Pier, where cruise ships dock), and the music is to-the-bone Cajun, every night.
 Lee Benoit & the Bayou Stompers and La Touché are the usual weeknight groups, and the wonderful Jonno & Bayou Deville are usually in on weekends.

 201 Julia Street